 The consolidated financial statements include the accounts of The Christensen Fund and MEC Menlo, LLC.
 All intercompany accounts and transactions have been eliminated.

 d.
 Cash and Cash Equivalents

-Cash and cash equivalents consist of highly liquid investments with original maturities of three months or less.
+Cash and cash equivalents consist of highly liquid investments with original maturities of three months or less, except for investment portfolio cash management funds, which are included in investments.

 e.
 Investments